cloudfoundry-community/splunk-firehose-nozzle/README.md

 FORMAT = prod
 ```

-Another example is routing application logs from all orgs whose names are prefixed with `sales` to
-Splunk `sales` index.
+Another example is routing application logs from any Cloud Foundry orgs whose names are prefixed with `sales` to a Splunk `sales` index.

 $SPLUNK_HOME/etc/system/local/props.conf